-Mark H. Greenawald, M.D., vice chair of academic affairs and professional development for Carilion Clinic’s Department of Family and Community Medicine, recommends that fathers set wellness goals for themselves to mark the transition.
+Mark H. Greenawald, M.D., vice chair of Carilion Clinic’s Department of Family and Community Medicine, recommends that fathers set wellness goals for themselves to mark the transition.

-“Many men need ‘milestones’ to serve as a reminder of the importance of their being healthy not just for themselves, but also for their loved ones,” said Dr. Greenawald.
+“Many men need milestones to serve as reminders of the importance of their being healthy—not just for themselves, but also for their loved ones,” he said.
 “The transition to fatherhood provides one such milestone.”

 Dr. Greenawald has the following recommendations for men to plan for this major and life-altering change: